KadeMorton/Xenshana/README.md

 Let’s discover this wonderland, together.

+### Using this document

+This document is licensed under Creative Commons Creative Commons Attribution Share Alike 4.0 and its use under this license is encouraged.

+There are large sections I've not elaborated on in this document.
+For fleshing out this world, below are the basics:
+* Language is hard.
+We are creating a world were English isn't the trade language of the world and colonialism as we know it never happened.
+By rights we shouldn't even be using English at all, but we have to make this document accessable to a large population.
+Shona words for old things, either mix Mandarin and Shona for new things or just use Mandarin If you want to come up with completely new words, it's often good to take a number of different words from a particular language, break them in half and make new words with the halves. see what sounds good. this way you have a new word and you keep the basic "sound" of the language
+When designing a country, look at the history and in the context of what is already known about Xenshana, how would this country's history be different?

 ### Myths and Legends

 In the beginning there was the Great Spirit Dzivaguru, who created the Dreaming.
 The Dreaming is the time out of time, the everywhen and the infinite all.
 The past is Dreaming, the future is Dreaming, and the present is Dreaming.
 The Dreaming is all of creation, undifferentiated, infinite and absolute with no boundaries.
 The Dreaming is the fountain of all learned knowledge, ancestry and decendancy exist as one.
 At the centre of the dreaming, the great tree, Mujitan, connected the sky with its branches, the land with its trunk, and the depths of the world with its roots.